 Among its future projects will feature retail component of various sizes, in line with the company’s plans to beef up its recurring income portfolio in the medium term, a top executive said.

-“[Century City Mall] mall should generate P100 million annually once it’s stabilized,” said Century Properties co-chief operating officer Jose Marco Antonio.
+“[Century City Mall] mall should generate P100 million annually once it’s stabilized,” said Century Properties President and CEO Jose Marco Antonio.

 The boutique shopping mall targets the AB market, allowing the property firm to secure P250 million in additional yearly revenues, Antonio said.